Beliavsky/Julia-vs.-Fortran-syntax/README.md

 `sum(x,dims=[1,2])` = `sum(x)` for 2-D array

+If `x` is an array, `sin.(x)` vs. `sin(x)` and the same for other functions that accept scalar arguments.
+Julia functions need a `.` before the argument to broadcast.
+A user-defined Fortran function or subroutine that accepts either scalar or array arguments is declared ELEMENTAL.

 In general, Julia has a `dims` optional argument for array functions vs. `dim` in Fortran,

 `minimum(x)` and `maximum(x)` vs. `minval(x)` and `maxval(x)`